 Kitchen Tip: How to Open a Jar with a Tight Lid

 A couple weeks ago I found myself in a bit of a conundrum.
 I was making those Spinach, Ricotta and Tomato Calzones for dinner and needed sun-dried tomatoes.
 That sun-dried tomatoes that I had in the fridge were almost gone, so I had to open a new jar – but the lid would NOT come off.
-AND Eric was out of town, so I didn’t have a strong guy to do it for me.

 First I tried one of those rubber grippers.
 That didn’t work.
 The lid didn’t even budge.
 I was starting to get a little irritated and my hand had a huge cramp in it.
 I put the jar down and walked away for a while.
 It was the tightest lid I had ever encountered.
 All the trying had left deep marks from the lid in my hand.